tmtabor/tmtabor/content/pages/about.md

 integration of [Integrative Genomics Viewer (IGV)](http://igv.org).
 I primarily program in Python, JavaScript and Java, but have experience with a variety of other languages as well.

-In my spare time I write and design tabletop games, mostly of the roleplaying variety.
+In my spare time, I write and design tabletop games, mostly of the roleplaying variety.
 These are published by [Tab Creations LLC](http://www.tabcreations.com), of which I am part-owner.
 Games I have written, crowdfunded and published include [Shadows Over Sol](http://www.tabcreations.com/site/Shadows_Over_Sol), [Against the Dark Yogi](http://www.tabcreations.com/site/Against_the_Dark_Yogi) and the upcoming